 Esports players have seen some outrageous payouts over the last 10 years.
 While the overall size of a prize pool doesn’t determine the prestige of an event, it’s obviously one of the major factors players use to determine whether they’ll show up.

-The first esports prize was given away in 1997, when Dennis “Thresh” Fong won Quake developer John Carmac’s red Ferrari 328.
+The first esports prize was given away in 1997 when Dennis “Thresh” Fong won Quake developer John Carmac’s red Ferrari 328.
 In 2006, Johan “Toxjq” Quick won a Rolex from the WSVG Quake 4 championship.
-Those were certainly remarkable in their time.
-But today’s prize pools are large enough that players can often retire upon winning them.
+Those were certainly remarkable in their time, but today’s prize pools are large enough that players can often retire upon winning them.

-A huge part of this is due to the popularity of crowdfunding, as developers have started to offer unique in-game items to their vast player bases in order to increase the size of the overall prize pool.
+A huge part of this boom in prize money is due to the popularity of crowdfunding.
+Developers have begun to offer unique in-game items to their vast player bases to increase the size of the overall prize pool.

 Overall prize pools per tournament series

 Valve’s annual world championship in Dota 2 has broken the record for esports prize pools for nine years in a row.
 While offering a total of $1.6 million in 2011 and 2012, since 2013, the event has been the most successful example of crowdfunded prize pools in esports history.